iNavFlight/inav/docs/Navigation.md

 `wp save` - Checks list of waypoints and save from FC to EEPROM (warning: it also saves all unsaved CLI settings like normal `save`).

-`wp reset` - Resets the list, sets the waypoints number to 0 and mark it as invalid (but doesn't delete the waypoints).
+`wp reset` - Resets the list, sets the number of waypoints to 0 and marks the list as invalid (but doesn't delete the waypoint definitions).

 ### `wp` example